bitovi/academy/src/technology-consulting/5-communication.md

 - **Manage expectations:** Communicating goals, timelines, and responsibilities to prevent misunderstandings.
 - **Educate or train:** Sharing knowledge or teaching new skills to enhance team capabilities.
 - **Persuade or influence:** Convincing others to adopt a viewpoint, make a decision, or take action.
-- **Negotiate agreements:** Reaching compromises or settlements that benefit all parties involved.
+- **Negotiate agreements:** Reaching compromises or settlements that benefit everyone involved.
 - **Establish credibility:** Demonstrating expertise and reliability to build trust with clients and colleagues.
 - **Motivate and inspire:** Encouraging and energizing others to boost morale and productivity.
 - **Celebrate successes:** Acknowledging and sharing achievements to foster a positive work environment.